-Goal Title Description Chapter Six: Transportation Objectives 5 Environment Develop a transportation system that promotes the attainment of ai quality standards, protects the natural environment, promotes public health, and improves system resiliency.
+Goal Title Description Objectives 5 Environment Develop a transportation system that promotes the attainment of air quality standards, protects the natural environment, promotes public health, and improves system resiliency.
 Prioritize projects that reduce vehicle miles of travel (VMT) and greenhouse gas (GHG) emissions to improve air quality.
 Update and assess progress towards meetings Georgia Congestion Mitigation and Air Quality (CMAQ) performance measure and adopt a target for the new GHG emissions performance measure (PM 3).
 Allocate Carbon Reduction Program formula funds to member jurisdictions to develop carbon reduction strategies and fund carbon reduction projects.
 Develop environmental mitigation activities to help minimize the negative impacts of transportation projects on the natural and built environments.
-Once the MTP is updated, and as amendments occur, identify potential projects for PROTECT Program Formula funding and submit them to GDOT for review by the GDOT Reviews Economic /itality Advance the region's economic competitiveness.
+Once the MTP is updated, and as amendments occur, identify potential projects for PROTECT Program Formula funding and submit them to GDOT for review by the GDOT Resiliency Committee.
+6 Economic Vitality Advance the region's economic competitiveness.
 Promote improvements that facilitate the efficient movement of freight including Georgia system and freight movement performance measure (PM 3).
 Promote a transportation system that connects people (housing) with transit service and regional activity centers.
 Continue to update travel time reliability performance targets and assess progress toward target achievement.
-Work to improve congestion on corridors with high.
-Ef system.
+Work to improve congestion on corridors with high percentages of freight truck travel.
+7 Efficiency Maximize the efficiency of the transportation system.
 Enhance integration of transportation planning and land use planning.
 Explore emerging strategies and trends.
 Promote access management and traffic operational improvements along key corridors.
-Fai l r t Use a fairness ens when making ransportation lecisions Improve regional connectivity.
+Improve regional connectivity.
+8 Fairness Use a fairness lens when making transportation decisions.
 Ensure project needs are identified in transportation areas of persistent poverty.
 Ensure MTP projects do not have an adverse impact on transportation areas of persistent poverty.
+Invest in transportation infrastructure in traditionally underserved/underrepresented communities.
+Consider the social vulnerability of a community when prioritizing projects.